 The most common campaigns that organizations send are as follows:

-Welcome email from Starbucks: The welcome email from Starbucks shows a simple way to use a call to action.
+The welcome email from Starbucks shows a simple way to use an email call to action.
 It also entices the subscribers with complimentary coffee and other offers.
 These incentives give the users a reason to engage with the email.

 Studies say that the best hours are: